 Different scope procedures have different names and some of the common ones we perform include:

-- Colonoscopy - this involves a flexible tube used to view your pet's colon and parts of the intestine.
+- Colonoscopy - this involves a flexible scope used to view your pet's colon and parts of the intestine.

-- Laparoscopy – which refers to a rigid tube inserted into a small incision in the abdomen for abdominal surgery, including spays for females
+- Laparoscopy – which refers to a rigid scope inserted into a small incision in the abdomen for abdominal surgery, including spays for females

-- Arthroscopy – which also uses a rigid tube inserted into small incisions for joint surgeries, including many of our common orthopedic procedures
+- Arthroscopy – which also uses a rigid scope inserted into small incisions for joint surgeries, including many of our common orthopedic procedure

 Our Safety Protocols